You are the “plaintiff”.

 What happens in the courtroom?

-The judge conducts a hearing.
+The judge holds a hearing in the courtroom.
 They read your complaint and your affidavit.
 They may ask you questions.

 Tell the judge why you need a restraining order.
 Talk about the facts that you wrote in your affidavit.
 Show the judge any police reports, medical records, or pictures of the abuse that you brought to court.